In this post:

 It also says of Jesus, "For our sake he [God] made him [Jesus] to be sin who knew no sin, so that in him we might become the righteousness of God."
 (2 Cor.
 5:21) Jesus was perfect in every way, without sin.
 In other words, He was pure.
 We, however, apart from Him, are not.

 Certainly someone wanting to break free from sexually addictive patterns must take steps toward purity.
 After all, pure is the opposite of impure.
 However, these steps are not toward a purity that we can conjure up within ourselves, or maintain perfectly.
 Remember, there isn't a righteous person on earth who does good and never sins.
 Therefore, purity must come from the only One who is pure: Jesus.

 Therefore, preparing your minds for action, and being sober-minded, set your hope fully on the grace that will be brought to you at the revelation of Jesus Christ.
 As obedient children, do not be conformed to the passions of your former ignorance, but as he who called you is holy, you also be holy in all your conduct, since it is written, “You shall be holy, for I am holy.”
 (1 Pet.
 1:13-16)

 If you want to effectively minister to a sexual addict, lead them to a deeper dependence on Jesus for their purity.
 A life of sexual integrity is one that reflects the image of Jesus.

 "Enjoying the fruit of healthy relationships."

-The ultimate vision we have for sex addicts in recovery is "True Lovers in Joyful Community."
-We believe God made us to be great lovers, not great lusters.* And the environment for developing as a great lover is in community.
-We desire addicts to one day adopt the very heart of God, a heart which loves.
+The ultimate vision we have for sex addicts in recovery is to become "whole and holy."
+And the environment where this transformation takes place is in community.
+We desire addicts to one day adopt the very heart of God, a heart which loves freely and richly.

 The greatest joy in recovery is investing these core values into a weary addict just looking for help...